jordalgo/estream/readme.md

 ## Async Piped to Async

 When you want to listen to a pipe's events and trigger another async event, you can use `reroute`.
-This effectively breaks the pipe chain and puts the responsibility on reconnecting it on you.
+This effectively breaks the pipe chain and puts the responsibility of reconnecting it on you.
 Here is an example:

 ```javascript
 var pipe1 = PH.pipe();